 - Sixth round, 211th pick: Chris Rumph II, EDGE, Duke

 Receiver shouldn’t be a huge priority for Cleveland.
-Then again, Odell Beckham Jr.’s future is a constant topic of conversation, Rashard Higgins continues to be a year-by-year evaluation, and KhaDarel Hodge is more of a special teamer than receiving threat.
-That leaves Jarvis Landry and Donovan Peoples-Jones as the seemingly surest long-term staples in the Browns’ receiving corps.
+Then again, Odell Beckham Jr.’s future is a constant topic of conversation, and Rashard Higgins continues to be a year-by-year evaluation.
+Jarvis Landry and Donovan Peoples-Jones are seemingly the only long-term staples in the Browns’ receiving corps.

 Getting someone with Johnson’s shiftiness, route-running savvy, burst and production level — he had 139 catches 2,554 yards and 25 touchdowns in his past two seasons of action — is a worthy Round 5 choice.

 Rumph is another depth option to the front seven.
 He’s probably too slim to be a 4-3 defensive end, so he’d be a developmental hybrid player who could rush off the edge on clear passing downs, but he’d need to convert to off-ball linebacker in order to be more than an occasionally deployed specialist.

 With David Njoku possibly not returning beyond 2021, it wouldn’t be a bad idea for the Browns to invest in a tight end like Beyer.
 The Hawkeyes standout is still new to the position and would serve as a nice developmental option behind Austin Hooper, Harrison Bryant and Njoku.